How to Use Incense Every Day (Without Changing Your Routine)

 • Time boundary: A short burn defines a start and finish for a micro-ritual.

-• A gentle ceremony: Lighting, breathing, observing—small actions that anchor attention.
+• A gentle ceremony: Lighting, breathing, observing—small actions anchor attention and promote mindfulness.

 Quick Science, Plain Language